adedejiadebusuyi/alx-pre_course/0x01-git/README.md

-this is for git and github projects also learnt some new commands and some new git cheats
+this is for git and github projects also learnt some new commands and some new git cheats i